tetratelabs/proxy-wasm-go-sdk/doc/OVERVIEW.md

 }
 ```

 Just like `VMContext`, `PluginContext` has `OnPluginStart` method which is called on the plugin creation in network proxies.
-During that call, the top level `configuratin` field's value in the *plugin config* can be retrieved via `GetPluginConfiguration` [hostcall API](#hostcall-api).
+During that call, the top level `.configuratin` field's value in the *plugin config* can be retrieved via `GetPluginConfiguration` [hostcall API](#hostcall-api).
 This way developers can inform a `PluginContext` how it should behave, for example, specifying a `PluginContext` should behave as a Http Filter and which custom headers it should insert as a request headers, etc.

 Also note that `PluginContext` has `NewTcpContext` and `NewHttpContext` methods which are called when creating these contexts in response to each Http or Tcp streams in network proxies.